9. BIKE RENTALS in Monterey County–plus Self-Led and Guided Tours

 - Perhaps you’re traveling with infants or young children, with limited-mobility elders, or with others who are physically unable to pedal much or at all.
 But maybe they still want to be out on the bike path/multi-use trail.
 No worries!
 Adventures by the Sea rents bike trailers and carriers for young children.
 They have surreys/pedal-driven four-wheeled carriages that work well for including differently abled passengers.
 Their rental options include tandem bikes (“bicycles built for two”) as well.
 Adventures has several locations, including: (a) Portola Plaza (off the Custom House Plaza) in Old Monterey; (b) Cannery Row, Monterey; (c) Lovers Point, Pacific Grove; (d) Pebble Beach.
 They also host bike rental stations at numerous places of lodging, e.g., HER Helmet Thursdays spot Best Western Plus Beach Resort.

-- Bay Bikes in The Barnyard, Carmel.
-As of July 2011, there are still limited rentals available at this Bay Bikes, location; call ahead for availability or reserve online.
-Initially, this location is primarily a drop-off point for people who wish to rent a bike at Bay Bikes on Cannery Row and drop off their bike at Bay Bikes in Carmel.
+- Bay Bikes, Carmel in The Barnyard, Carmel.
+Call ahead for availability or reserve online.
+Initially, this location was primarily a drop-off point for people who wish to rent a bike at Bay Bikes on Cannery Row and drop off their bike at Bay Bikes in Carmel.
+Check in with them for updates.
+Phone 831/655-BIKE.

-- Aquarian at Bay Bikes, on the triangle plaza (next to East Village Coffee Lounge) in Old Monterey has rentals, too.
+- Bay Bikes Downtown Monterey (formerly Aquarian), on the triangle plaza (next to East Village Coffee Lounge) in Old Monterey has rentals, too.
 They have long focused on hybrids–no, not a Prius, a hybrid bicycle.
 At Aquarian, think comfort bikes with rack and pannier bags.
 Handy for doing a little shopping by bike!
-Now that Aquarian is part of the Bay Bikes family, check in with them for updates about their available rentals.
+Check in with them for updates.
+Phone 831/375-2144.

 - California State University-Monterey Bay has bike rentals for students, staff, and faculty, and they’re priced for a student’s budget.
 Visit the Otter Cycle Center section of the CSUMB website for details.